ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 If a digital index map exists for a map series, and UBC Library has an inventory of their holdings on a spreadsheet, then we can connect the two using GIS.
 However we'll first need to make sure that the inventory spreadsheet is properly formatted.

-## 1 - Identify fields in the inventory
+## Identify OpenIndexMap fields in the UBC inventory

+The basic steps to complete this part:
+1. Review each column and highlight ones that apply to an OIM elements.
+2. Remove columns that are not highlighted.
+{: .note}

 First we'll need to make sure that any information contained in the inventories can be cross-walked to the OpenIndexMap (OIM) format standard.
 Since each UBC inventory spreadsheet is unique, to do this we will need to manually inspect each one and look for applicable column headers which match OIM elements: